Wiki · Concept · Last reviewed June 25, 2026

 A successful response uses HTTP 200 and returns an application/json object.
 The required issuer value is an HTTPS URL with no query or fragment. authorization_endpoint is required unless no supported grant type uses it. token_endpoint is required unless only the implicit grant type is supported. response_types_supported is required.

 The document can also include signed_metadata, a JWT containing metadata claims.
 If a client supports signed metadata, RFC 8414 says values conveyed in signed metadata take precedence over corresponding plain JSON values.
-The RFC also requires the issuer value in the metadata to exactly match the issuer identifier used to retrieve the metadata.
+Signed metadata still needs local policy: the client has to decide which signing parties it trusts and whether unsigned metadata is acceptable for the deployment.

 Agent Context

 This matters for agent runtimes because endpoint selection is a security boundary.
 An agent should not synthesize a token endpoint from a prompt, a page, or a tool description when a standards-based metadata document is available.
-The metadata gives policy engines a place to pin issuer identity, accepted algorithms, endpoint URLs, and feature support.
+The metadata gives policy engines a place to pin issuer identity, accepted algorithms, endpoint URLs, PKCE requirements, client registration options, and key material.

 Metadata is not trust by itself.
 A malicious or compromised issuer can still publish coherent metadata.
 The value is that clients can bind an authorization flow to an issuer and a declared set of endpoints rather than moving through loose strings and model-generated assumptions.